Database Schema

 role | TEXT | Invited role |

-status | TEXT | pending, accepted, expired |
+status | invitation_status | pending, accepted, rejected, canceled (pgEnum) |

 team_id | TEXT | Target team (optional) |